discordjs/discord.js/README.md

 master: Current (Stable)
 `npm install --save discord.js`

-indev: Beta (Do not use if you do not know what the :shit: you are doing) `npm install --save hydrabolt/discord.js#indev`
+indev: Beta (Do not use if you do not know what you are doing) `npm install --save hydrabolt/discord.js#indev`

 ---